5 mistakes to avoid when determining a company’s value

 It’s common for business owners to have an overly optimistic view of their company’s value.
 This can be because of unrealistic assumptions about future earnings or cash flow, a poor understanding of buyer appetite for their company or lack of knowledge about how companies are valued.

 As a result, entrepreneurs can end up questioning the results of an outside valuation.
-“Entrepreneurs may feel that the valuator doesn’t believe in them if they have unrealistic expectations about the value of their company or its future growth,” Malcolm says.
+“Entrepreneurs may feel that the valuator doesn’t believe in them if they have unrealistic expectations about the value of their company or its future growth,” Narbaitz says.

 At the same time, buyers can also have unrealistic expectations about a target company’s value.
 For example, they may be ready to pay a premium for the business because of expected synergies, but buyers often underestimate the costs of an ownership transition and overestimate savings from the merger.